Not-Kyle/Streets-Scripts/README.md

  > Most of these are taken from parts of scripts or broken; some of these scripts are personal scripts for my own use or random scripts I found or recieved
  > I've made my own scripts and added them to the Coryu Made Scripts tab!
 [Coryu Scripts](https://github.com/Not-Kyle/Streets-Scripts/tree/main/Coryu-Made-Scripts)
  > I also have my own admin script named Wannacry V2.
 [WANNACRY V2](https://github.com/Not-Kyle/WANNACRY-V2.lua) This script functions exactly like Cyrus or Ciazware
- > **Even thought streets exploiting is dead, I still collect scripts and post them for history of the good days**
+ > **Even thought streets exploiting is dead, I still collect scripts and post them for history of the good days.
+I do dig for scripts, so unless you do not want your script to show up here.
+Delete the entire repository**

  > [!NOTE]\